tonsky/katybot/README.md

     > /hi
     < Nice to see you again

-To exit, type
+To make her exit, tell her

     > /stop
     < I'm out

-or type an empty string.
+or type an empty string (in console).